carloscarmona0829/SrcProjectGui/README.md

 Description:
 This project has SignUp, Login, Layout, LauoutContent, Menu, Home screens and Create, Read and Update permissions.

-- To run the project, you must rebuild node modules with command npm i
+- Before to run the project with npm run dev, you must rebuild node modules with command npm i